SMB SSO with Microsoft Entra (Azure AD) Domain Services

-Azure Active Directory (Azure AD) is a cloud-based identity and access management service.
+Microsoft Entra Domain Services (ME-ID DS), originally named Azure Active Directory (Azure AD), is a cloud-based identity and access management service.
 It empowers employees to access both internal and external resources seamlessly, including Microsoft 365, the Azure portal, and Software-as-a-Service (SaaS) applications.

-In addition, Azure Active Directory Domain Services (AAD DS) offers managed domain services.
+In addition, Microsoft Entra Domain Services (ME-ID DS) offers managed domain services.
 This eliminates the necessity for deploying domain controllers in the cloud when users engage in domain join, utilize group policies, leverage LDAP, and employ Kerberos/NTLM authentication.
-AAD DS streamlines and simplifies domain-related functionalities, making it an efficient choice for organizations looking to manage their cloud-based and on-premises resources seamlessly.
+ME-ID DS streamlines and simplifies domain-related functionalities, making it an efficient choice for organizations looking to manage their cloud-based and on-premises resources seamlessly.

-Azure AD is designed for the cloud and is not meant for accessing on-prem resources or legacy applications running in Windows VMs on Azure.
+Microsoft Entra Domain Services is designed for the cloud and is not meant for accessing on-prem resources or legacy applications running in Windows VMs on Azure.
 On-prem file sharing in a LAN environment, however, uses the SMB protocol and requires domain authentication.
-Microsoft’s Azure AD Domain Services extends AD Domain Services to Azure AD and enables
+Microsoft Entra Domain Services (ME-ID DS) extends AD Domain Services to Microsoft Entra ID and enables

 Global file availability at LAN speeds.
 Worldwide Active Directory services are manageable from a single site.
 These are some of the main benefits of the following cloud migration strategy:

-Additionally, with Morro Data’s Azure AD DS integration, users can enjoy the benefits of fast SMB access with the convenience of Single-Sign-On (SSO).
+Additionally, with Morro Data’s Microsoft Entra Domain Services integration, users can enjoy the benefits of fast SMB access with the convenience of Single-Sign-On (SSO).

-Morro Data supports Active Directory as well as Azure AD for user authentication.
+Morro Data supports Active Directory as well as Microsoft Entra ID for user authentication.
 In the context of CacheDrive share access, the following table shows the three different types of organizations:

-As you can see, AD and AAD DS function exactly the same when it comes to SMB access authorization.
+As you can see, AD and ME-ID DS function exactly the same when it comes to SMB access authorization.

 The following table gives more details: